 What Is UI/UX Design & UI Development?

-But Why Does Effective Ui/Ux Matter So Much For Software Industry?
+But Why Does Effective UI/UX Matter So Much For the Software Industry?

 Long story short:

-1. The process of creating a software product usually starts with a visual design conducted by a graphic designer – it illustrates the idea of what the product must look.
+1. The process of creating a software product usually starts with a visual design conducted by a graphic designer – it illustrates the idea of what the product must look like.

-3. After that a UI designer compliments it, making it look and respond to the user needs.
-He also works on visual and interaction design and is additionally involved in front-end development, which primarily implies designing guidelines for UI developers.
-It can be said that UI is an inseparable part of UX and both of them are often referred to as UI/UX design, as they go side by side in designing the product.
+3. After that, a UI designer compliments it, making it look and respond to the user’s needs.
+He/she also works on visual and interaction design and is additionally involved in front-end development, which primarily implies designing guidelines for UI developers.
+It can be said that UI is an inseparable part of UX, and both of them are often referred to as UI/UX design, as they go side by side in designing the product.